DjangoGirls/tutorial/en/deploy/README.md

 ## Installing Git

-> **Note** If you already did the Installation steps, no need to do this again - you can skip to the next section and start creating your Git repository.
+> **Note** If you already did the Installation steps, there's no need to do this again – you can skip to the next section and start creating your Git repository.

 {% include "/deploy/install_git.md" %}